 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to plan and organize client consultations:
+Now you can take advantage of the full potential of this template to analyze your photography business:

 - Use the Strengths View to identify the unique qualities and skills that set you apart from competitors

 - The Weaknesses View allows you to assess areas where you may need to improve or invest more resources